hearthewind/dianovo/README.md

 git lfs install
 ```

+Also, we updated the headers in the Dropbox data directory, please make sure to check them out.

 # Subfolders and more README

 Under the ``xcorr_theory`` folder, you can find the code for the theoretical analysis of peptide recall under different experimental conditions.
 Under folder ``pretrain_model`` and ``main_model`` you can find the pretrain and downstream models respectively.